 If you’re having difficulty using the torque drive tool on rugs, this is a good alternative, at least for cleaning surface dirt.

-The torque drive head has two tiny wheels underneath that will require periodic cleaning, but since this tool is used mostly on the carpet, this is a non-issue when it comes to maneuverability.
+The torque drive head has two tiny wheels underneath that require periodic cleaning, but since this tool is mainly used on carpet, this is a non-issue when it comes to maneuverability.

 Is it easy to empty the dust cup?